 What Examiners Are Looking For

-The FFIEC IT Examination Handbook treats cyber insurance as a component of the bank’s information security program, not a standalone checkbox.
+The FFIEC (Federal Financial Institutions Examination Council) IT Examination Handbook treats cyber insurance as a component of the bank’s information security program, not a standalone checkbox.
 In practice, examiners want to see four things:

 Examiners are not auditing policy language themselves.
 Not yet.
 But they expect the bank to have done that work.